This article was originally publisehd on 25/11/2019 and was reviewed and updated accordingly on the above date.

 - Ensure you have landlord insurance that covers loss of rent due to default.

-From the Northern Lights to flickering tea lights, it wouldn’t be the festive season without a bit of twinkle and sparkle.
-Glittering fairy lights over every conceivable surface, houses festooned with flashing outdoor light shows, trees illuminated by hanging candles… a warming glow is part and parcel of the season.
+It wouldn’t be Christmas without a bit of twinkle and sparkle.
+Glittering indoor fairy lights, houses festooned with flashing outdoor light shows, trees illuminated by hanging candles… a warming glow is part and parcel of the season.
 But sadly, that comforting radiance can easily turn into a blazing inferno as dodgy lights, overloaded power points, flammable decorations, and makeshift power stations boasting extension cords, double adaptors and multiple power boards increase the risk of fire.

 - Only use interior and exterior lights fit-for-purpose and certified as meeting safety standards.